 The city has a lot of museums to browse and there are numerous parks close to and just outside the city to explore.

 You’ll also find a marina in the middle of the city in which you can relax and enjoy the warm weather if you visit during the dry season.
 Don’t make the mistake I made and visit during the wet season.
 When it rains in Cairns, it rains and then some!

-The Gold Coast was the first place I visited in Australia and it remains one of my favourite places in the country.
+The Gold Coast was the first place I visited in Australia and holds a special place in my heart because of this.

 The main reason is the glorious beaches such as Surfer’s Paradise that you’ll find stretching down the coast which gives the city its name.
 If you’ve got a picture in your mind of golden sand and blue skies, the Gold Coast exemplifies that.